Make-School-Courses/ARCHIVE-MOB-2-Networking-and-Backend-Systems/06-Project-Product-Hunt-API/Readme.md

 1. Create your URL in a composable manner so the client can easily add more features reusing base URL and/or adding more parameters to existing URLs.

-2. Add unit tests verifying the scheme, host, path, base URL, query of the URL.

 3. Make a networking request to fetch all of the products featured today on PH.

 4. Convert the data returned into models.